True extend of America’s food monopolies, and who pays the price

 In fact, a few powerful transnational companies dominate every link of the food supply chain: from seeds and fertilizers to slaughterhouses and supermarkets to cereals and beers.
 ConAgra, for example, is one of the largest Foodservice monopolies in the United States, chances are that most of your Supermarket shoppings contains items from this giant.

-The size, power and profits of these mega companies have expanded thanks to political lobbying and weak regulation which enabled a wave of unchecked mergers and acquisitions.
-This matters because the size and influence of these mega-companies enables them to largely dictate what America’s 2 million farmers grow and how much they are paid, as well as what consumers eat and how much our groceries cost.
+The size, power, and profits of these mega companies have expanded thanks to political lobbying and weak regulation which enabled a wave of unchecked mergers and acquisitions.
+This matters because the size and influence of these mega-companies enable them to largely dictate what America’s 2 million farmers grow and how much they are paid, as well as what consumers eat and how much our groceries cost.

 Overall, only 15 cents of every dollar we spend in the supermarket goes to farmers.
 The rest goes to processing and marketing our food.